-- 2 The INRMP is multidisciplinary and provides the summary of natural resources at Beale AFB.
-The - 3 information from an INRMP is incorporated into other plans that help identify management priorities and - 4 are mutually supportive of the INRMP.
-Some of the key plans that are integrated with the INRMP are listed - 5 below:
+The INRMP is multidisciplinary and provides the summary of natural resources at Beale AFB.
+The information from an INRMP is incorporated into other plans that help identify management priorities and are mutually supportive of the INRMP.
+Some of the key plans that are integrated with the INRMP are listed below:

-- 6 BASH Plan guides program goals of providing the safest possible flying environment while complying - 7 with the Sikes Act.
-At Beale AFB, natural resources are a key component when planning management of - 8 bird/wildlife hazards through preventative measures that include (1) identification and monitoring of - 9 threats, (2) habitat modification, and (3) harassment and relocation to discourage and non-lethally remove - wildlife.
-The BASH Plan (Beale AFB 2016a) is implemented and updated by a U.S. Department of - Agriculture Animal and Plant Health Inspection Service Wildlife Services (USDA APHIS WS) employee - and Flight Safety (9 RW/SEF). - 13 Integrated Cultural Resources Management Plan (ICRMP) identifies, inventories, documents and protects - all cultural resources on Beale AFB.
-The ICRMP (Beale AFB 2018a) provides support for mission activities - while maintaining compliance with cultural resources regulations and legislation.
-At Beale AFB, cultural - 16 resources protection is incorporated into natural resources management when conducting habitat - 17 improvement and restoration, grazing activities, and fire management.
-This plan is implemented and - updated by the Cultural Resources Manager (CRM) (9 CES/CEIEC). - 19 Integrated Pest Management Plan (IPMP) outlines effective control methods for pest species (insects, - 20 rodents, mammals, birds and weeds) to minimize the impact to the military mission, natural resources and - 21 installation structures.
-The IPMP (Beale AFB 2017a) identifies which offices are responsible for the control - 22 of pest and nuisance animals and invasive plants.
-The plan provides processes for the safe and responsible - use of pesticides in relation to human health and safety and natural resources protection.
-The IPMP is - 24 implemented and updated by the 9th Civil Engineering Squadron Operations Infrastructure Pest - 25 Management Shop (9 CES/CEOI). - 26 Golf Course Environmental Management (GEM) Plan facilitates effective golf course management while - 27 minimizing environmental impacts and promoting the game of golf.
-At Beale AFB, the GEM Plan (Beale - 28 AFB 2014) provides for endangered species habitat awareness and management, maintaining water quality - 29 standards, utilizing pest management methods that protect the waterways, and ensuring water quality - 30 protection measures are incorporated to protect waterways on the golf course.
-The plan was prepared by - 31 Civil Engineering & Force Support Environmental and Golf staffs and implemented by the Coyote Run - 32 Golf Course. - 33 Wildland Fire Management Plan (WFMP) provides for wildland fire prevention, management, and safety - 34 using methods that protect public property and natural and cultural resources.
-At Beale AFB, the WFMP - 35 (Choleta 2018) outlines methods to reduce undesirable plant species, protect sensitive habitats and - 36 procedures that support natural resource processes naturally influenced by fire.
-This plan is implemented - by 9 CES/FES and 9 CES/CEIEC. - 38 Storm Water Pollution Prevention Plan (SWPPP) outlines how the installation prevents discharges of - 39 potential pollution from industrial operations to storm water.
-The SWPPP (Beale AFB 2015) contains - 40 procedures to minimize the risk of industrial storm water pollution in drainage areas located within the - 41 installation's boundaries.
-This plan is implemented and updated by the Storm Water Manager (9 - 42 CES/CEIEC).
+BASH Plan guides program goals of providing the safest possible flying environment while complying with the Sikes Act.
+At Beale AFB, natural resources are a key component when planning management of bird/wildlife hazards through preventative measures that include (1) identification and monitoring of threats, (2) habitat modification, and (3) harassment and relocation to discourage and non-lethally remove wildlife.
+The BASH Plan (Beale AFB 2016a) is implemented and updated by a U.S. Department of Agriculture Animal and Plant Health Inspection Service Wildlife Services (USDA APHIS WS) employee and Flight Safety (9 RW/SEF).

+Integrated Cultural Resources Management Plan (ICRMP) identifies, inventories, documents, and protects all cultural resources on Beale AFB.
+The ICRMP (Beale AFB 2018a) provides support for mission activities while maintaining compliance with cultural resources regulations and legislation.
+At Beale AFB, cultural resources protection is incorporated into natural resources management when conducting habitat improvement and restoration, grazing activities, and fire management.
+Beale AFB is in discussion with local tribes on how to incorporate Native American stewardship of Native American cultural resources and native plants on the installation.
+This plan is implemented and updated by the Cultural Resources Manager (CRM) (9 CES/CEIEC).

+Installation Pest Management Plan (IPMP) outlines effective control methods for pest species (insects, rodents, mammals, birds and weeds) to minimize the impact to the military mission, natural resources and installation structures.
+The IPMP (Beale AFB 2018b) identifies which offices are responsible for the control of pest and nuisance animals and invasive plants.
+The plan provides processes for the safe and responsible use of pesticides in relation to human health and safety and natural resources protection.
+The IPMP is implemented and updated by the 9th Civil Engineering Squadron Operations Infrastructure Pest Management Shop (9 CES/CEOI).

+Golf Course Environmental Management (GEM) Plan facilitates effective golf course management while minimizing environmental impacts and promoting the game of golf.
+At Beale AFB, the GEM Plan (Beale AFB 2014) provides for endangered species habitat awareness and management, maintaining water quality standards, utilizing pest management methods that protect the waterways, and ensuring water quality protection measures are incorporated to protect waterways on the golf course.
+The plan was prepared by Civil Engineering & Force Support Environmental and Golf staffs and implemented by the Coyote Run Golf Course.

+Wildland Fire Management Plan (WFMP) provides for wildland fire prevention, management, and safety using methods that protect public property and natural and cultural resources.
+At Beale AFB, the WFMP (Choleta 2018) outlines methods to reduce undesirable plant species, protect sensitive habitats and procedures that support natural resource processes naturally influenced by fire.
+This plan is implemented by 9 CES/FES and 9 CES/CEIEC.

+Storm Water Pollution Prevention Plan (SWPPP) outlines how the installation prevents discharges of potential pollution from industrial operations to storm water.
+The SWPPP (Beale AFB 2015) contains procedures to minimize the risk of industrial storm water pollution in drainage areas located within the installation's boundaries.
+This plan is implemented and updated by the Storm Water Manager (9 CES/CEIEC).